-How do you watch the Halloween movies in order?
+How do you watch all the Halloween movies in order?
 When it comes to horror movie marathons, you just can’t beat John Carpenter’s Halloween franchise.
 Telling the story of Michael Myers, the films are delightfully eerie and have spawned a massive cult following.
-But with 12 movies in total and four distinct timelines, the chilling flicks aren’t the easiest to make sense of.
+But with 13 movies in total and four distinct timelines, the chilling flicks aren’t the easiest to make sense of.

 Original Halloween movies timeline